Baeora/riot_api_tools/README.md

 That **should** be everything.
 If you run into errors or spot anything that I missed, please reach out!

+## Version Notes
+For version notes, please see `/tools/version_notes.txt`!
+That is where I'll be putting all of my updates

+Not exactly industry standard but that's how I like to do it.
+Enjoy!

 ## License
 MIT License